 Eligible applications are progressed for assessment to an assessment officer.
 Applications are assessed as they have been submitted.
-The assessment officer will moderate recommendations with consideration of available funding; balance across art forms; geographic spread, target groups and the Arts + Culture Strategy 2019 - 2023 and other government priorities and may request further information from applicants as part of the moderation process.
+The assessment officer will moderate recommendations with consideration of available funding; balance across art forms; geographic spread, target groups and other government priorities and may request further information from applicants as part of the moderation process.